stefanhayden/stefanhayden.github.io/_posts/2024-05-10-mastodon-federation-speed-test.md

 [see the full results dataset here!](https://github.com/stefanhayden/mastodon-federation-speed-test/blob/main/results.txt)

-I could image this being turned in to a bot and report some kind of federation health check.
-Though this does spam the servers with web requests a bit so it seems like something we can just run occationally to get a feel for the state of the fediverse.
+I could imagine this being turned into a bot and report some kind of federation health check.
+Though this does spam the servers with web requests a bit so it seems like something we can just run occasionally to get a feel for the state of the fediverse.

-Over all federation seem to be pretty speedy!
+Overall, federation seems to be pretty speedy!